cmu-sei/crucible/docs/cite/index.md

 **Configure an Evaluation**

-To configure an evaluation to be used for an exercise, administrators will need to add Moves and Teams to the evaluation.
+To configure an evaluation to be used for an exercise, administrators will need to add moves and teams to the evaluation.
 To do this, follow these steps.

 ![Configure Evaluation OE](../assets/img/ConfigureEvaluations-v2.png)